-Venture into the Indonesian archipelago aboard a custom-built, 32-metre coastal cruiser that fuses the romance of a traditional spice trading vessel with modern and luxurious comfort.
+Venture into the Indonesia's most beautiful archipelago aboard a custom-built, 32-metre coastal cruiser that fuses the romance of a traditional spice trading vessel with modern and luxurious comfort.
 Featuring three above-deck cabins, a fore-deck with an outdoor dining and bar area, and extensive dive facilities the boat is equipped for journeys of all kinds around the Indonesian archipelago.
 Throughout the boat the furnishings have been custom made from locally sourced materials and when combined with the easy going natural colour palette and antique brass fixtures, it creates a tranquil setting for guests to rejuvenate and unwind on the languid waters.

 The large master cabin comes with a king-sized bed, a private sundeck and an all-encompassing 270-degree views of Indonesian islands rising out of the balmy waters.
 The main deck accommodates a second cabin with a queen-sized bed and a private balcony, as well as a third smaller cabin with a semi-private sundeck.
 All three cabins are air conditioned with en-suite bathrooms.
 The sights of the turquoise ocean and the flavours of the alfresco meals can be enjoyed on Amanikan’s outdoor gallery.
 The on board crew cater to every guest’s individual needs and prepare international and local dishes from the freshest of ingredients.